 What does this mean for an SMB?

-It is important to keep an eye on deepfakes in the coming months, as security experts are saying it is the next tool in hackers toolbag.
-They can use deepfakes to influence company reputation, influence politics, and potentially influence a companies stock price.
-At this very moment there is not much we can do to detect these technologically, but there are some things we can do:
+It is important to keep an eye on Deepfakes in the coming months, as security experts are saying it is the next tool in hackers’ toolbags.
+They can use Deepfakes to influence company reputation, influence politics, and potentially influence a companies stock price.
+At this very moment, there is not much we can do to detect these technologically, but there are some things we can do:

 - Look for face discolorations.

 - Look for lighting that isn’t quite right.

 - Watch the lips of the person and see if the sound and video are synced poorly.

 - Blurriness where the face and hair meet.

 - Do your research and educate yourself on Deepfakes and how they are being used by hackers.